djmadeira/web-apps-60fps/index.md

 ## "Our real bottleneck is back-end performance"
 - Maybe on your one-year-old iPhone 6S.
 What about on a 3 year old, sorta crappy Android tablet? (hint: it sucks.
 No real user would use our site on one.)
 - That is the case for 80% of the stuff we do at Opower.
 But it's not going to stay that way.
-Our experiences are getting more ambitious and complex, and integrating more realtime data from more sources than before.
+Our experiences are getting more ambitious and complex.
 We have to find a way to scale.

 </div>
 <div class="slide">